 Here are 11 tips that can help you reduce your stress at work (and maybe elsewhere, too!):

-- Take a meditation and/or yoga class.
-Practice deep breathing and relation exercises, and remember to used them when you feel stressed.
+6) Take a meditation and/or yoga class.
+Practice deep breathing and relaxation exercises, and remember to use them when you feel stressed.
 (Bathroom breaks are great opportunities to get away for a minute, breathe, practice what you’ve learned about relaxing).